mwcproject/mwc-node/doc/distribited_message_pool_and_applications.md

 **More ideas how it is possible to validate if wallet was active?**

 **Can we proof the ownership of the output without revealing the output veiw key?**

+# Traceability with Multisig

+Another method of reducing traceability is multisig that need to be done.

+The idea is using natural MW feature by putting multiple inputs/output into the same multisig transactions.

+Here is a workflow that illustrame an idea for example above.

+1. Wallets A, B, E  publish there addresses at message pool as ready to participate in such transaction.
+Wallets are publishing there public key (same that we use for slatepacks)

+2. Randomly every wallet select the time to start.
+For example Wallet A starting this action.
+Wallet A selecting B & E to be part of the deal.

+3. Wallet A creating transaction with one input and one (may be more) output to self.
+Transaction is encrypted similar to slatepack and send to other parties (wallets B & E).
+Because only addressers can read the data, outside observer can't find out what inputs/outputs are in the slate.

+4. Wallets A, B & E deciding who is collecting the outputs.
+It need to be random wallet, it is critical for security.
+For Example, let's say Wallet E was elected.

+5. Other parties (Wallet B & E) adding one or more inputs and outputs into the same slate and send i back to wallet E. Slate will be encrypted so outside observer can't find out what inputs/outputs are in the slate.

+6. Wallet E collecting response.
+Each response can be verified that sum of inputs/outputs is 0.
+Now Wallet E can Build a single multisig transactions that include inputs/outputs from Wallets A, B and E.

+7. Then all parties sign that transaction.
+How to sign such transaction is open question.
+The slate is posted.

+As a result on this operation for any tracing tool it will be impossible to say what input/output belong to what wallet.
+More wallets participate in the deal is better.

+Also, wallet that collect outputs (wallet E) can tolerate is some walllet never respond back or refuse to process with multisig.

+## Attacking

+Becuase none of parties knows the amount and blinding factor of outputs, I think it is impossible to steal the funds.
+For example Wallet E will not be able to remove outputs of wallet A and put there it's own out.
+So here we are good.

+From that deal, all wallets that participate know the set of wallets that contribute and it is fine.
+Observer can get exactly the same information.
+Here there is no information leak.

+Wallet that collect responsed at step #6 is the only one who can trace the inputs to outputs.
+If that wallet is not honets and it report about mapping, then this deal will not help for tracability.
+Because of that wallet that collect into need to be elected randomly, so honest wallets will have a chance to process as well.

+Another alternative is not elect the single wallet to collect thet data.
+We can collect in chunks, but the collector selection still need to be random.
+For example we have wallets A,B,C,D,E.  Wallet A can collect data from A,B,C.  D colelct from D & E.
+Then C collect the results and initate multisig.
+This method may be more tolerant to non honest playes, but it is not resilient to problem when some wallet doesn't respond.

+**What do you think?**

+The election process is open question.
+We will continue with that later.
+There are are many possibilities, but let's decide on the major details before go with minor.

+# Traceability with Multikernel

+Similar to multisig every participant can update the slate with it's own input/output and a kernel.
+The multikernel transactions are valid on the node.

+**The question: Will it be possible to separate the kernels with matched inputs/outputs?**

+## Attacking

+The same what we have for Multisig.
+Data collector get information that allow to trace the data.